LouisXhaferi/LouisXhaferi/README.md

 ## Hello World 🤓,

-### I'm Louis Xhaferi, tech- and programming-enthusiast
+### I'm Louis Xhaferi, and I'm a technology- and programming-enthusiast.
 -------

 ## About Me 😎